jvanbruegge/binder_datatypes/README.md

 Animating MRBNFs: Truly Modular Binding-Aware Datatypes in Isabelle/HOL

+For the live development version of this artifact visit https://github.com/jvanbruegge/binder_datatypes

 ### How To Run?

 The artifact contains the tool support for defining binding datatypes and proving strong rule